elsorino/Icecat-mac/README.md

 ### Using brew cask

-Using brew will allow you to use automatic updates, to to do insert the following in a terminal
+Using brew will allow you to recieve automatic updates, to do so insert the following in a terminal

 `brew cask install elsorino/homebrew-elso/icecat`